Custom Components

 Existing Locofy Project

-4. Import your Custom Components.
+4. Import your custom components.

-Importing
+Importing Methods

-2. Import from a Github respository.
+2. Import from a GitHub repository

 Mapping your Custom Components to the Figma Components

-Generating Code for the requisite screens
+Generating Code for Screens

 Editing Props of Custom Components

-1. Go to Code Components & Props review.
+1. Go to Code Components & Props Review

-3. Select the instance you want to edit.
+3. Select the instance